-\textbf{Tailored training matters.} A closer look at the failure modes suggests that how to train the stitch layer matters.
-On the one hand, low feature matching error at the stitch points does not imply aligned final representations, particularly for shallow stitches.
-On the other hand, Task-Loss Training faces an intrinsic optimization challenge at shallow stitch points.
-As all target model's layers after the stitch are frozen, gradients originating from the prediction head with weak supervision (\eg, via the final pooled token) must traverse these frozen layers to adjust only the stitch layer, making the loss landscape poorly conditioned, especially when the stitch layer is randomly initialized.
-We therefore propose a simple two-stage recipe: (i) pre-train the stitch layer to match the target model's final (pre-logit) patch features (Final Feature Matching), and then (ii) fine-tune with the downstream task loss.
-This Final Feature Matching dramatically reduces output-feature discrepancy, and the subsequent fine-tuning turns the good initialization into a strong stitched model accuracy---often matching or surpassing linear probes of either VFM across stitch points.
+\textbf{Tailored training matters.} A closer look at the failures suggests that how to train the stitch layer matters.
+On the one hand, low feature matching error at the stitch position does not imply aligned final representations, particularly for shallow stitches.
+On the other hand, Task-Loss Training faces an intrinsic optimization challenge at shallow stitch positions.
+As all target model's layers after the stitch positions are frozen, gradients originating from the prediction head with weak supervision (\eg, via the final pooled token) must traverse these frozen layers to adjust only the stitch layer, making the loss landscape poorly conditioned, especially when the stitch layer is randomly initialized.
+We therefore propose a simple two-stage recipe: (i) pre-train the stitch layer to match the target model's final output features (Final Feature Matching), and then (ii) fine-tune with the downstream task loss.
+The pre-training largely reduces output-feature discrepancy, and the subsequent fine-tuning turns the good initialization into a strong stitched model accuracy---often matching or surpassing linear probes of either VFM across stitch positions.

-\textbf{Stitching integrates complementary strengths.} To ensure gains are not merely from adding stitch layer capacity, we insert the same trainable module into the source-only and target-only models.
-The stitched model consistently outperforms these self-stitched controls across stitch points (\autoref{fig:hybrid_vs_self}), indicating that stitching VFMs is not only feasible but also has the potential to fuse complementarity between VFMs.
+\textbf{Stitching integrates complementary strengths.} To ensure gains are not merely from the adding stitch layer capacity, we insert the same trainable module into the source-only and target-only models.
+The stitched model consistently outperforms these self-stitched controls across stitch positions (\autoref{fig:hybrid_vs_self}), indicating that stitching VFMs is not only feasible but also has the potential to fuse complementarity between VFMs.
 We verify this across datasets and tasks---classification and semantic segmentation.

 \textbf{From probe to system: VFM Stitch Tree (VST).} Modern multimodal systems (\eg Multimodal LLMs and Vision-Language Models) increasingly deploy multiple VFMs to capture complementary visual cues but incurs linear compute/memory overhead.
 Leveraging stitchability, we propose the VFM Stitch Tree (VST): share early layers across VFMs and retain specialized deep layers, enabling a controllable accuracy-latency trade-off.
 Taking a LLaVA model~\cite{liu2023visual} with two VFMs as an example, VST with 22 shared layers and 1 specialized layer (4.3\% extra resources) achieves 45\% gain of the full two-VFM (requires 100\% extra resources).
 With 14 shared + 9 specialized layers (40\% extra), VST achieves 84\% of the gain.
 Thus, VST offers a compute-aware knob for integrating complementary VFMs in multimodal systems.